kristianmandrup/gpt-team/packages/ai-adapter/README.md

 # Ai

-This library contains the following modules:
+This library contpackages-ai-adapterns the following modules:

 ## AI adapter